 ‘No nasty chemicals’

-Specifically which chemicals have been avoided, and why?
+It’s fair to ask: specifically which chemicals have been avoided, and why?
 The product must be made from something, so how is it better for health/the environment than the alternative?
-It takes a lot of expertise to assess the impact of different substances on human health and the environment, so are the people making these claims qualified to do so?
+It takes a lot of expertise to assess the impact of different substances on human health and the environment, so is whoever is making this claim qualified to do so?

-What do they use instead of plastic, and what evidence is there that this is better for the environment?
-This claim is a red flag that a business has jumped on the proverbial bandwagon without a serious assessment of its environmental footprint.
+A popular claim, but what is used instead of plastic, and what evidence is there that this is better for the environment?
+This is a red flag that a business has jumped on the proverbial bandwagon without a serious assessment of its environmental footprint.

 Used in both product marketing and politics – ie ‘Here at our friendly eco-business, we believe that natural is best,’ or ‘in our party, we believe that policy x is the best way to achieve these goals.’
-Hmm.
-Ask what evidence this is based on.
+OK, but what evidence is this based on?